 A cold winter hike or snowshoe adventure demands a hearty set of snacks with the extra calories and warmth you need to power through the day.
 Just as critical as your layers and gear, enticing snacks help drive you forward—providing that burst of energy (and incentive) you need to climb on.
-These nine snack ideas come from our team’s list of go-to’s and will keep you fueled up on a cold, rewarding day in the hills.
+These nine snacks for winter hiking come from our team’s list of go-to’s and will keep you fueled up on a cold, rewarding day in the hills.

 Perfect for that mid-day snack or lunch stop, steaming ramen with hearty fixings will thaw even the most frigid spirits.
 Bring the water to a boil.
 Add the ramen, mushrooms and miso soup packets and reduce heat to a simmer.
 Once the ramen and mushrooms have rehydrated, add the seaweed, pecan butter (for flavorful calories) and shelf-stable tofu (for protein, albeit at a little extra weight in your pack).
 Warmth from the inside out is key to marching on.